JeremyBrunner/rhdf5/README.md

 # rhdf5

-This R/Bioconductor package provides an interface between HDF5 and R. HDF5's main features are the ability to store and access very large and/or complex datasets and a wide variety of metadata on mass storage (disk) through a completely portable file format.
-The rhdf5 package is thus suited for the exchange of large and/or complex datasets between R and other software package, and for letting R applications work on datasets that are larger than the available RAM.
+This R/Bioconductor package provides an interface between HDF5 and R.

+This branch is experimental, exploring how to use a version of HDF5 installed via a mechanism other than Rhdf5lib.
+This should be considered unsupported and experimental!

 ## Current Status